naztronaut/slack-black-theme/readme.md

 # Slack Black Theme

 A darker, more contrasty, Slack theme.
+Modified code to work with version 3.1.1+.

 # Preview